Divyanshu422/Learning/React_Project/NamasteReact/Lecture4/Readme.md

 - Creating the button on click of which the value if count is increased.
   - In React class-based components, we update the state using the `this.setState()` method.
   - It takes an object or a function as an argument and merges the changes with the existing state.

+# 2 hours extra note:

+- Never compare the react life cycle method with functional component
+  - it is definetly wrong when we compare useEffect with componentDidMount(). [ Please dont compare ]
+  - The react life cycle method is used in class based component and useEffect is used in functional component

+## Note:

+- If there is no dependency array in the `useEffect` of the functional component -> it will be called at every Render. whereas in class Based component
+- The `componentDidMount` is called and after every subsequent render the `componentDidUpdate` is called

+## Note: `ComponentWillUnmount()`

+- it is called when we are leaving the page.

+## Extra:

+    In a React application with About, Home, and Contact pages, it may seem like there are three pages.
+    •	However, React is a single-page application (SPA), meaning there is only one page.
+    •	When you click on About, Home, or Contact, the component changes in the UI, but the actual page does not reload.

+## Problem in the SPA => Must watch [ 2 hour 23 ]

+## return in the useEffect:

+- In useEffect, the return statement is used to define a cleanup function.
+This function runs when the component unmounts or before the effect runs again (if the dependencies change).